AlexandrValerevich/Pineapple.GrpcMock/Readme.md

 - Add possibility to mock trailer and status codes
 - Add OneOf library instead of Exceptions
 - How to return response?
+- Generate grpc services classes with help of reflection and than use interceptor to substitute response

 ## Environment Variable